jcpetro97/dockerlab/README.md

 # ansible-docker-lab
-Lightweight Ansible lab using Docker containers as SSH-enabled test nodes.
-Spin up disposable “servers” locally to test roles, playbooks, and automation without needing real VMs.
+Small Ansible lab using Docker containers as SSH-enabled test nodes.
+Use containers to test whatever you need, whether it's ansible based or not.

 # About
 - This project provides a ready-to-use environment for testing Ansible locally with Docker.
-- Build an Ubuntu-based image with SSH preconfigured
+- Build an Ubuntu-based image or an Alma0-based image with SSH preconfigured
 - Use docker-compose to launch multiple nodes with static IPs
 - Connect via Ansible using inventory.ini (user + password)
 - Run and test playbooks exactly as you would on real servers